Global standards: supporting your hybrid workforce with a consistent user experience.

 We believe in a consultative approach with our customers; we will review a client’s need or a market’s potential in order to formulate a local product strategy where appropriate.

-Our warranty duration and service type has always been in line with, or exceeded, regional market standards, but customers who join our One Global program will benefit from a complimentary uplift to 5 years warranty globally and will also be the first to benefit from improved service types as we work to deploy Exchange Service (Advanced Exchange in the US) as a global standard.
+Our warranty duration and service type has always been in line with, or exceeded, regional market standards, but customers who join our Sharp/NEC GLOBAL CUSTOMER PROGRAM will benefit from a complimentary uplift to 5 years warranty globally and will also be the first to benefit from improved service types as we work to deploy Exchange Service (Advanced Exchange in the US) as a global standard.

 We have been told by some of the world’s leading integrators and users that NO ONE does this like we do in our marketplace.
 Here are just a handful of real-life examples of best practice, demonstrating how Sharp/NEC is able to support its global customers, including tailored solutions to local level challenges.

 WPP plc is the world's largest advertising and public relations organisation encompassing many leading agencies such as Ogilvy, Young & Rubicam, GroupM and Kantar.
 Its services are employed by over half of the Fortune 500 companies in 100 countries.